Fundamental Limits of Wireless Caching Under Mixed Cacheable and Uncacheable Traffic

-We now focus on transmission over the physical channel in Section \ref{sec:degraded_GBC_unicast_multicast}.
-By setting the achievable GDoF for all missing $\sigma$-multicast messages to zero, and restricting to a symmetric GDoF across remaining $\sigma$-multicast messages, the GDoF region in Theorem \ref{theorem:GDoF_phy} becomes
+We now focus on transmission over the physical channel based on the scheme in Section \ref{sec:degraded_GBC_unicast_multicast}.
+Recall that since we have assumed (without loss of generality) that leading users are ordered as $1 = u_{1} \leq u_{2} \leq \cdots \leq u_{N}$, then $i \leq u_i$ must hold for all $i \in [N]$.
+By setting the achievable GDoF for all missing $\sigma$-multicast messages to zero, and restricting to a symmetric GDoF across remaining messages, the GDoF region in Theorem \ref{theorem:GDoF_phy} becomes